pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

 > Notice a subtlety here.
 The word chunks you generate by just splicing texts might split exactly at the boundary of some word.
 Moreover, what happens when you are searching for non-alphanumeric characters.
 How would you handle this splitting issue for those?
 2. `worker` - since we are dealing with very large files here, splicing the text into multiple chunks and storing them would require just as much space in memory as the file itself, which might not be possible.

+<div id='id-BeyondLocks'></div>
+## Beyond Locks

+This guide has focused on lock-based concurrency (using `std::mutex`, `std::shared_mutex`, etc.).
+This is the most common, robust, and safest way to handle complex data structures.
+However, for simple, individual variables (like a counter, a flag, or a pointer), using a mutex is often heavyweight, causing unnecessary thread contention.

+For these specific cases, C++ provides `std::atomic<T>`.
+An atomic variable guarantees that its operations (like `load()`, `store()`, `fetch_add()`) are "atomic"—they cannot be torn apart by the CPU and will be completed indivisibly without being interrupted by another thread.
+This allows for lock-free programming, which can be significantly faster in high-performance scenarios (like in drivers, game engines, or HFT systems) because it avoids the kernel-level overhead of a mutex.

 <div id='id-Remarks'></div>
 ### Remarks
 This marks the end of concurrency and parallelism in C++.
 Although this covers a significant portion of the basics of concurrency, this is not where it ends.
 If you notice CCIA, then we are basically ending on the 4th chapter itself.
 However, if you want to continue with the book further, I'll just link one talk ([C++ atomics, from basic to advanced.
 What do they really do](https://www.youtube.com/watch?v=ZQFzMfHIxng)) which can possibly help you atleast push a bit further.
-Further iterations of this guide in the near future will extend it to more advanced and specialised portions of the text which are deemed viable to be put in a guide-like format, and those which will benefit from assignments and excercises.
+Further iterations of this guide in the near future will extend it to more advanced and specialised portions of the text which are deemed viable to be put in a guide-like format, and those which will benefit from assignments and exercises.

 Having learnt parallelism and concurrency to a decent level, you might want to challenge yourself.
-After all, these assignments and excercises in this chapter were based completely on the basics, and barely required thinking yourself.
+After all, these assignments and exercises in this chapter were based completely on the basics, and barely required thinking yourself.
 If you do want to take on some challenge, then I recommend you solve some problems from the book [The Modern C++ Challenge](https://github.com/PacktPublishing/The-Modern-Cpp-Challenge), which have some good problems on concurrency for you to explore.
-The following sections aim to explore how concurrency and parallelism is managed in other lanuages, and how is it different from what you have learnt in C++ (although the present iterations just has Python).
+The following sections aim to explore how concurrency and parallelism is managed in other languages, and how is it different from what you have learnt in C++ (although the present iterations just has Python).

 I strongly encourage you to keep reading the text, watch conferences from CppCon, and most importantly build projects which require you to think, not just in terms of concurrency but overall.